dr460nf1r3/website/content/about-me/_index.md

 ## Yes, music is also a big part of my life!
-I felt like dropping some goodness here :yum: Carnifex all the way! :skeleton:
+I felt like dropping some goodness here :yum: Carnifex all the way! 💀

 {{< youtube id="uWnIs1pf_8M" title="Carnifex - Slit Wrist Saviour" >}}